AbigailM103/Web-Intern-Evaluation-For-Deksia/README.md

 # My Notes
 I do realize that the website does not fit every screen.
 I would need some more time to figure that out.
-But there is a document called 'My output' that shows the final product that was emailed to Angie Weber along with this Github Link.
+But there is a document called 'My output' that shows the final product in this repository and a copy has been emailed to Angie Weber along with this Github Link.
 I also realize that I can compress my code down, I would also need some more time for that because I figured out how to compress the code half way through.
 That is also why the code looks slightly different between the first half and the second half.